Google’s May Algorithm update is a Game Changer!

 Once the strategy has been created and your launchpad website is live, the next step is the Continuous Improvement stage of the Growth-Driven Design methodology.

-The goal of the Continuous Improvement stage is to start identifying the high-impact actions you can take to grow your business based on real user data.
+The goal of the Continuous Improvement stage is to start identifying the high-impact actions you can take so we can grow your business based on real user data.

 Once you’ve launched the website, it may be difficult to stay focused on improving the highest impact items at any given time.
 So we’ll follow a simple yet powerful agile process: plan, build, learn, and transfer.
 Let’s look at each step.